 - They may vary in frequency, start and stop, or in some cases, occur all the time

-Read on to understand what causes tinnitus, when you should report it to your Audiologist and how various external factors may influence this condition.
+Read on to understand what causes tinnitus, when you should report it to your Audiologist and how various external factors may have an influence on it.

 Everything You Should Know about Tinnitus